Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Results

-The effects of the SRT and the FTT on total losses to banks ${\cal L}$ (see Data and Methods for definition) that occur as a consequence of bank defaults are shown in Fig. \ref{hist_losses} (a).
+The effects of the SRT and the FTT on total losses to banks ${\cal L}$ (see \cref{risk_measures}) that occur as a consequence of bank defaults are shown in \cref{hist_losses}(a).
 Clearly, the mode without tax (red) produces fat tails in the loss distributions of the banking sector.
-The Tobin tax slightly reduces losses (almost not visible).
-The SRT gets completely rid of big losses in the system (green).
-The remaining losses are from firm defaults.
-This elimination of losses on the IB market is due to the fact that under the SRT the possibility for cascading defaults is largely reduced.
-This is seen in Fig. \ref{hist_losses} (b), where the distributions of cascade sizes ${\cal L}$ (see Data and Methods for definition) for the three modes are compared.
-While the untaxed mode produces considerable cascade sizes of up to $20$ banks, the maximum cascade sizes under the SRT is about $10$.
-The Tobin tax basically follows the untaxed case.
-As mentioned above the IB loan sizes are practically unchanged under the SRT.
-This is also true for the total transaction volume $\mathcal{V}$ (see Data and Methods for definition) in the IB market, as is seen in Fig. \ref{hist_losses} (c), where the distributions of transaction volumes at time step 100 are shown.
+The Tobin tax slightly reduces losses.
+The SRT gets rid of big losses in the system completely (green).
+The remaining losses reflect those from firm defaults, which represents the economic risk in the system.
+Note that economic risk can hardly be managed.
+This elimination of losses on the interbank market is due to the fact that under the SRT the possibility for cascading defaults is drastically reduced.
+This is seen in \cref{hist_losses}(b), where the distributions of cascade sizes $\mathcal{S}$ (see \cref{risk_measures}) for the three modes are compared.
+While the untaxed mode produces considerable cascade sizes of up to $20$ banks, the maximum cascade sizes under the SRT is less than half.
+The Tobin tax more or less follows the untaxed case.
+As mentioned above, the interbank loan sizes are practically unchanged under the SRT.
+This is also true for the total transaction volume $\mathcal{V}$ (see \cref{risk_measures}) in the interbank market, as can be seen in \cref{hist_losses}(c), where the distributions of transaction volumes at time step 100 are shown.
 Obviously, the situation for the SRT (green) is very similar to the untaxed case (red), whereas the transaction volume is drastically reduced in the FTT scenario (blue), as expected.